Early Career Programs

 Massachusetts Climate Corps

-The Massachusetts Climate Corps (MCC) is a summer internship program crafted to empower young professionals from underrepresented communities to become leaders in the environmental and conservation fields.
+The Massachusetts Climate Corps (MCC) is an eight-week summer internship for college students and other youth from backgrounds that have been historically underrepresented in the environmental and conservation fields.

 Camp is a unique working environment, whether beating the heat with creative water games, or teaching young people about the value of teamwork, camp staff develop hands-on leadership skills that last a lifetime.